THE FILM

 For 9 years, these 365 bowls sat unfinished on shelves in his studio.
 One day, in the 9th year, he decided to glaze and fire these bowls, bringing them to life with color and sheen.

 The exhibition of the fired chawan was the impetus for this documentary.
-For more information click here.
+To view the online presentation of the 2015

 MEET THE SUBJECT